Asian Theological Summer Institute – Faculty

 Publications Include: Introducing Asian Feminist Theology; Postcolonial Imagination and Feminist Theology; Chinese Women and Christianity 1860- 1927; Discovering the Bible in the Non-Biblical World; Co-edited works include Postcolonialism; Feminism and Religious Discourse; Off the Menu: Asian and Asian North American Women’s Religion and Theology; and Hope Abundant: Third World and Indigenous Women’s Theology.
 She is also the editor of the four volume Women and Christianity.
 Her newest publication is Occupy Religion: Theology of the Multitude (with Joerg Rieger).

-Class of 1956 Professor of New Testament, College of the Holy Cross, Worcester, MA
+Class of 1956 Professor in New Testament Studies, College of the Holy Cross, Worcester, MA

 Research Interests: Literary theory, postcolonial studies, gender/sexuality studies and ethic studies (particularly Asian American history and literature), and transdisciplinary study of the New Testament.